VEHICLE BUYER'S GUIDE

 What are the most common 300 problems?+

-The most frequently reported Chrysler 300 issues involve: ELECTRICAL SYSTEM, POWER TRAIN, AIR BAGS, UNKNOWN OR OTHER.
+The most frequently reported Chrysler 300 issues involve: ELECTRICAL SYSTEM, AIR BAGS, POWER TRAIN, ENGINE.
 These are aggregated across all model years from NHTSA owner complaint filings.
 Frequency of complaints does not necessarily indicate severity.

 Deep-Dive Research